kgeil/Alienvault-Plugins/newasset/README.md

 Installation details are located within newasset.cfg, and newasset.sql Files were uploaded to Github during the writing of a SANS gold paper:
-OSSIM: Auditing the CIS Critical Security Controls in a Windows Environment.
+"OSSIM: CIS Critical Security Controls Assessment in a Windows Environment".

 When the paper is finalized and hosted on the SANS site, a link will be provided; the paper's appendix contains very detailed installation instructions.